teresadong/generate_rvs/README.md

 # Generate Random Variates from Various Distributions

-The library for generating random variates is in the file genDistribution.py.
+The library for generating random variates is in the file generateDistribution.py.
 By importing the library, we can create an object of the distGenerator class.

 ```
-# Import the genDistribution Library
+# Import the generateDistribution Library
 import generateDistribution as genDist

 # Create an object of the distGenerator class